marianoalaparato/elevator-simulator/README.md

      or
      '$project_root_path = "/folder_name/"; require $_SERVER["DOCUMENT_ROOT"].$project_root_path."lib/Autoloader.php";'
      if your projects is placed on a subfolder of root server path
-3. Go to RouterManager.php file and add new route to 'request_controller' variable:
+3. Go to RouterManager.php file and add new route to 'request_controllers' variable:
    '["/create-model/" => "create-model"]'
    or
    '["/folder-name/create-model/" => "create-model"]'